mb-linh/lab-4-blog-post-group1_cs281/post.md

 ## Project Steps

-### 1.Understanding Lab Equipment
+### 1. Understanding Lab Equipment

-Before we start, we should discuss the new equipment we are using this lab which is the photoresistor and buzzer.
-Photoresistors measures light brightness.
-It is a type of resistor that adjusts its resitace based on the level of brightness on its surface.
+Before we start, we should discuss the new equipment we are using this lab, which is the photoresistor and buzzer.
+#### a.
+Buzzer

 A buzzer is a basic actuator that induces a physical change in the surrounding environment by generating a controlled sound through a series of pulses sent to the buzzer.
-The buzzer consists of two input pins identified as + and -.
+The buzzer consists of two input pins, identified as + and -.
 Inside the buzzer, there is a metallic membrane.
 In its inactive state, with no voltage applied across the input pins, the membrane is contracted (bubbled in).
 When a 5-volt difference is applied across the input pins, the metallic membrane transitions to an excited state (bubbled out).
 The shift between the rest state and the excited state, or vice versa, results in an audible click.
 By rapidly alternating the voltage, we can make the buzzer to emit a tone, where the frequency of vibration determines the pitch of the tone.

+#### b.
+Photoresistor
+Photoresistors measures light brightness.
+It is a type of resistor that adjusts its resistance based on the level of brightness on its surface.

-### 2.Building Circuit
+### 2.Building our light detector

+Now that we have had a basic grasps of what our components do, it's time to build the circuit!
+The first step is to wire our photoresistor.
+We will wire one end of the photoresistor to a 1kΩ resistor, which then goes to +5V.
+The other end of the photoresistor will go to ground.
+You will need to leave a gap between the 1kΩ resistor and our photoresistor, as that is where we will wire input to our Arduino (in other words, don't wire them in 2 adjacent pins).
+In this gap, we will plug a wire, which will go to the analog input A0 of our Arduino.
+The Arduino serves to translate the resistance value to a tone frequency for our buzzer, such that the more brightness we shine on the photoresistor, the higher pitched the buzzer sound is.

-To build this circuit we need to connect the photoresistor in series with a 1kΩ resistor and connect the other end of resistor to +5V.
+To build this circuit, we need to connect the photoresistor in series with a 1kΩ resistor and connect the other end of the resistor to +5V.
 We also need to connect other end of photoresistor to GND.
 We also have to connect the photoresistor to the Arduino.
 We must connect the positive side of the photoresistor to analog input 0 of the Arduino.Next, we have to add the Buzzer.
 To connect the Buzzer, we must ensure that the + (positive) pin of the buzzer is in the higher row and the - (negative) pin is in the lower row.Connect the - (negative) pin of the buzzer to the ground (GND) on the breadboard.
 Connect the other end of the + wire alternately to pin 13 on the Arduino.
 Lastly make sure the Arduino is connected to GND.
 You should have three wires connected to the Aruduino.

 Now lets get into the Code